mdoli17/mdoli17.github.io/_writeups/FaithInAbyss/ai-system.md

 Behavior Trees are a powerful tool for implementing AI decision-making logic.
 However, I found that tracking the AI’s <b>current high-level state</b> at specific moments-and dynamically changing its behavior was inconvenient when using Behavior Trees alone.

-To address this, I chose to combine a <b>State Tree</b> with the Behavior Tree.The State Tree manages <b>high-level transitions</b> () and updates shared data, while the Behavior Tree executes <b>low-level actions</b> based on that state.
+To address this, I chose to combine a <b>State Tree</b> with the Behavior Tree.The State Tree manages <b>high-level transitions</b> (such as Neutral, Search, Hostile) and updates shared data, while the Behavior Tree executes <b>low-level actions</b> based on that state.
 This hybrid approach resulted in <b>cleaner structure, clearer separation of responsibilities, and easier scalability</b> for future gameplay features.

 ---